Recap: Doctor Who 2012 CS "The Snowmen"

 - Title Drop: "Doctor who?" is asked on 4 separate occasions this episode.
 Could be a record.

 - Took a Level in Jerkass: The Doctor in the beginning of the episode fully intends to erase (an hour of) Clara's memory rather than let her drag him into an adventure, only changing his mind when she points out she won't know what to do if she gets attacked by the snowmen again if he does.
 Compared to his normal attitude about memories, this is a very big change.
+In general, the Doctor is a lot more bitter, waspish and cold in this episode, although he snaps out of it by the end.

 - Torture First, Ask Questions Later: